KXLY-FM

 KXLY-FM (99.9 MHz) is a commercial FM radio station in Spokane, Washington, that airs a country music radio format.
-The station is owned by Morgan Murphy Media, with the license held by QueenB Radio, Inc. KXLY-FM calls itself "The Big 99.9 Coyote Country."
-Weekdays begin with "The Jay and Kevin Show."
+The station is owned by Morgan Murphy Media, with the license held by QueenB Radio, Inc. KXLY-FM calls itself "The Big 99.9 Coyote Country".
+Weekdays begin with "The Jay and Kevin Show".
 Jay and Kevin have been doing morning radio in Spokane since February 13, 1995, and joined Morgan Murphy Media on May 15, 2009.

 The studios and offices are on West Boone Avenue in Spokane.
 The transmitter is on North Summit Road, atop Mount Spokane.
-The signal can be heard in parts of Washington, Idaho, Montana and British Columbia, and it operates translator stations in three communities.
+The signal can be heard in parts of Washington, Idaho, Oregon, Montana and British Columbia, and it operates translator stations in three communities.
 KXLY-FM is one of seven local Spokane FM radio stations heard across Canada to subscribers of the Shaw Direct satellite TV service.

 History

 Beautiful music

 KXLY-FM first signed on the air in September 1959.
 It was the FM counterpart to KXLY (AM 920), owned by the Northern Pacific Radio and Television Corporation, which also owned KXLY-TV.
 KXLY-FM was Spokane's second FM station after KREM-FM (now co-owned KZZU-FM).
 Initially, KXLY-FM had an effective radiated power (ERP) of only 2,000 watts, a fraction of its current output.
 It mostly simulcast the AM station at first.

 In the early 1960s, KXLY-FM was separately programmed with a largely automated beautiful music format.
 It played fifteen minute sweeps of instrumental music, mostly cover versions of popular songs, along with Broadway and Hollywood showtunes.
 KXLY-FM continued as an easy listening station for nearly three decades.
 In 1962, KXLY-AM-FM-TV were acquired by the Spokane Television Company.
 Spokane Television was later merged into Morgan Murphy Media, based in Madison, Wisconsin.